OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 A popular and regularly re-visited hostel in Marseille, Vertigo Vieux Port is a favourite among travellers for its central location and friendly staff.
 Situated just back from the city’s old port, it’s easy to walk to Marseille’s main sights as well as the nearest metro and tram stop.
 Dorms range from four to eight beds, and breakfast is included in the room rate.
 There’s a fully equipped kitchen, ready for you to whip up other meals, plus you can leave your luggage for the day for free after checking out.

-For travellers seeking accommodation somewhere between a hostel and a hotel, then Hôtel Azur should be your pick.
+If you’re looking for something between a hostel and a hotel, then Hôtel Azur should be your pick.
 It’s a traditional hotel with the added bonus of rooms that can sleep four adults.
-Located just behind St. Vincent de Paul Church, it offers a slightly more tranquil setting away from the heart of the old town.
-The terraced garden area is a real sweet spot; it’s the perfect place to enjoy some calm before the exploring storm, plus all of the hotel’s rooms look out onto this little city oasis.
+Located just behind St Vincent de Paul Church, it offers a slightly more tranquil setting away from the heart of the old town.
+All of the rooms overlook the terraced garden area, a real sweet spot for enjoying a cold beer after a day of exploring.

 If there were a prize for the best hostel roof terrace in Marseille, Hôtel Hermès Vieux Port would win the top spot.
 Enjoy a morning coffee or evening beer up here, overlooking the port and Notre-Dame de la Garde.
 There are no dorms, but budget rooms are available for solo travellers and couples, complete with a TV and en-suite bathroom.
 The hotel itself sits just off one of the main streets, Quai du Port.
 From here, sights such as the Jardins des Vestiges and Palais Longchamp are on your doorstep.